polinatrump/book_recommendation/README.md

 * Double Shift --> Search everywhere any file, class, variable, symbol in project and current Git repository
 * Shift + F10 --> Run the script
 * Shift + F9 --> I use Debug for study errors in code
+* Alt + Enter --> to import library or class in python file
 * Developers can create database in PyCharm and easily see tables and write queries.
 For this press 'Database'.
 Ctrl+Shift+Q to get to Query Console, Ctrl+F5 to refresh Database

 10. **DSL Create a small DSL Demo example snippet in your code even if it does not contribute to your project (hence it can also be in another language).**